 In this report, we sought to supplement easily accessible price-comparison tools by identifying the best and worst airlines in terms of overall service quality and functional performance.
 To this end, we evaluated the 9 largest national airlines as well as two regional carriers (that report to the Department of Transportation because they have at least 1 percent of total domestic scheduled-service passenger revenues) in terms of 13 key metrics across three major categories: 1) Baggage, departures and complaints, 2) Animal incidents and 3) In-flight comfort and cost.

-After collecting and analyzing 2016 flight data from the U.S. Department of Transportation, we shared our findings with each airline.
-Two of them – namely, Delta and United– either did not meet our deadline for input or did not provide any feedback.
+After collecting and analyzing 2017 flight data from the U.S. Department of Transportation, we shared our findings with each airline.
+One of them – namely, Southwest – either did not meet our deadline for input or did not provide any feedback.

 - Baggage, Departures & Complaints (Total Score: 50 points)